OpenDSA/OpenDSA/RST/en/PL/SLang1withLetExpressions.rst

 Nested Lets
 -----------

-This randomized problem focuses on the evaluation of nested *let expressions*.
+The following randomized problem focuses on the evaluation of nested *let expressions*.
 Solve it correctly three times in a row to get credit for it.